 It’s on the steps at the foot of the north door to the Saint-Etienne du Mont church, adjacent to the Abbé-Basset square that, every evening, Gil Pender (Owen Wilson) waits for his strange friends come from another era.
 Very heterogeneous, this church mixes all in one gothic, classical decor and renaissance.
 A marriage of styles explained by the very long construction time which spanned 1492 to 1626.
 The sculptures and statues were not added till the 19th century.

 During another nightly ramble in Paris, Gil (Owen Wilson) and Adriana (Marion Cotillard) sit down at Paul bistro terrace.
-As we mention in our guide Paris of 1000 cult movies, series, musics, comics and novels locations, this establishment came to be at the beginning of the 20th century and has conserved its period architecture.
+This establishment came to be at the beginning of the 20th century and has conserved its period architecture.
 Having changed hands several times, this bistro remains a must-visit of the Paris landscape.

 After a visit to Monet’s gardens in Giverny, Gil and Inez (Rachel McAdams) meet up with her parents at the Bristol Hotel.
 During their entire stay in Paris, they are in the 320 m2 panoramic suite.
 With 188 rooms, this luxury hotel has the biggest private garden in Paris, a swimming pool with a view over the city and Sacré-Coeur, a spa, a three-star gourmet restaurant called Epicure, a brasserie, a bar and even its own bakery.